cloudbees-days/cloudbees-field-workshops/docs/rollout/rollout-0.md

 name: rollout-lab-environment
 # Lab Environment

-* This workshop uses CloudBees Rollout SaaS version running on AWS
+* This workshop uses CloudBees Feature Flags SaaS version running on AWS
-  * Each attendee will sign up for a CloudBees Rollout account
+  * Each attendee will sign up for a CloudBees Feature Flags account
-  * If you are already a Rollout customer, simply sign in as usual
+  * If you are already a CloudBees Feature Flags customer, simply sign in as usual
 * This workshop also will use a CloudBees Core cluster, an enterprise version of Jenkins, running on the Google Kubernetes Engine (GKE) to provide automated build and deploy for everyones' sample applications
   * Each attendee will provision their own Jenkins instance for the labs by leveraging the scalability of CloudBees Core on Kubernetes
 * All the instructions for the labs and these slides are publicly available in GitHub